Self-Directed Support for Service Providers

-This short report was prepared by three researchers who have also worked practically in the field of disability support, providing support services, working alongside people with disabilities and their families to design individual arrangements, and working with policy-makers to change systems.
+This short report was prepared by three researchers who have also worked practically in the field of disability support: providing support services, working alongside people with disabilities and their families to design individual arrangements and working with policy-makers to change systems.

-This report is based on the combination of the personal experiences of the three researcher and their analysis of existing published research.
+This report is based on the combination of the personal experiences of the three researchers and their analysis of existing published research.
 We have also been able to build on the work of the Erasmus+ funded SKILLS project - which is a partnership between EASPD, KVPS, Anffas, In Control Scotland and the Centre for Welfare Reform.

 The central message of the report is that the emergence of Self-Directed Support (personal budgets, direct payments, brokerage etc.) presents both opportunities and threats to service providers and will demand that service providers change:

 - The kind of practical support that they provide